 Mr. Winters competed in Drum Corps International for three years, including his age out year (2008) when he performed with The Cavaliers when they placed 3rd in the DCI World Championships.

 Mr. Winters’ wife Anna is excited to return to her Alma Mater, as she was part of the Westwood Band Class of 2005.
-They recently celebrated the birth of their first son and are excited to have moved into such a supportive community.
+They recently celebrated the birth of their second son, who joins his big brother, and are excited to have moved into such a supportive community.